Pylons/pyramid_cookbook/pyramid_quick_tutorial.rst

     def close_db_connection(request):
         request.db.close()

-To make those changes working we have to specify where is the database location in the configuration settings and to make sure our @subscriber decorators are scanned by the application at runtime.
+To make those changes active, we'll have to specify the database location in the configuration settings and to make sure our ``@subscriber`` decorator is scanned by the application at runtime.

 .. code-block:: python